 This is critical because the 'poverty of dignity' is most pronounced in the water scarce economies of the informal settlements and in vulnerable communities.
-For instance, the average daily consumption of water per household in informal settlements in Nairobi is 40 litres.
+For instance, as is known by some Members here, the average daily consumption of water per household in informal settlements in Nairobi is 40 litres.
 If the price of the 40 litres is Kshs40, a household will spend Kshs1,200 per month buying water only.
-This is 20 per cent of the income of an average family and, for the most part, the price of water has been higher than that of rent.
+This is 20 per cent of the income of an average family in most of our informal settlements and for the most part, the price of water has been higher than that of rent.

 This 'poverty of dignity' is well illustrated when one considers that the price of water for the rest of Nairobi is Kshs46 per 1,000 litres.
 Put differently, the dwellers of informal settlements have been paying 25 times more for water compared to the rest of Nairobi dwellers.
 This is why the Nairobi Metropolitan Services (NMS) has set up 1,600 water points in the informal settlements to supply free water to the residents.
-This initiative has saved dwellers of those settlements up to 20 per cent of their incomes or approximately Kshs1,200.
+This initiative has saved dwellers of these settlements up to 20 per cent of their incomes or approximately Kshs1,200 per household.
 This is what I am calling freedom from 'want'.

 Hon.
-Speakers, one of the most 'indignifying' challenges of our people has been the high cost of healthcare.
+Speakers, one of the most indignifying challenges of our people has been the high cost of healthcare.
 There are many testimonies of how families have had to sell their ancestral land to cater for high medical bills.
 This not only rips them of dignity, but it also deprives future generations of ancestral address.
-The objective of my administration is to end this by providing 100% Universal Health Coverage (UHC) for essential health services starting this year.
-The constitutional right to healthcare is the entitlement that my administration has been consistently working to fulfill by investing in health facilities, medical equipment and human resources for health.
+The objective of my administration is to end this by providing 100 per cent Universal Health Coverage (UHC) for essential health services starting this year.
+The constitutional right to healthcare is the element that my administration has been consistently working to fulfill by investing in health facilities, medical equipment and human resources for health.